localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 ## Getting Started

-This guide builds and deploys a demo Flink appplication to LocalStack.
+This guide builds a demo Flink application and deploys it to LocalStack.
 The application generates synthetic records, processes them and sends the output to an S3 bucket.

-Start your LocalStack container using your preferred method.
+Start the LocalStack container using your preferred method.

 ### Build Application Code